12 Essential Design Skills to Elevate Your Creative Career

 How long will it take to develop these skills?

 The timeline depends on your knowledge, learning style, and how much time you can dedicate to deliberate practice.
 For some skills, like mastering the Adobe suite, you can quickly get up to speed.
-But it will likely be an ongoing continuous learning and improvement journey, like developing rock-solid drawing abilities or cultivating an entrepreneurial mindset.
+But it will likely be an ongoing, continuous-learning and improvement journey, like developing rock-solid drawing skills or cultivating an entrepreneurial mindset.

 Do I need a formal design education to become proficient in these areas?